xpepper/poker-hands-kata/README.md

 * Are we sure we are testing all the possible combinations of hands?
     * parametrize test?

+* Building a Card is not easy (new Card(Value.Three, suit) vs some of builder / factory).
+    * Waiting to have an application code that needs to create many cards in order to play a game

 * New "Texas Hold'em" rule: 2 cards in your hand + 5 common cards on the table
     - hand1: (2, 4), hand2: (8, 5), table: (3, 5, 6, 8, 8)